NaPiZip/Online-course-notes/Software_architecture_and_design/README.md

 <p align="center">
 <img src="https://cdn.visual-paradigm.com/guide/uml/what-is-component-diagram/06-component-diagram-with-subsystem.png" alt="Component diagram example"/></p>

-The example above shows the `OnlineStore` subsystem component, it has tree ports represented by the squared elements on the right hand side.
+The example above shows the `OnlineStore` subsystem component, it has tree ports represented by the squared elements on the left hand side.
 The ports expose the provided interfaces  `Customer` and `StoreAdmin`, as well as the required interface `Payment`.
 The `OnlineStore` component contains multiple subcomponents which interact with each other, for example the `StoreFront` access the `Catalogue` component through the `SQLColumn` interface.
 The full example can be found [here](https://www.visual-paradigm.com/guide/uml-unified-modeling-language/what-is-component-diagram/).

 Deployment diagram<br>
-The deployment diagram describes the physical allocation of software components on hardware components.
+The deployment diagram describes the physical allocation of software components within a or multiple hardware components.

 <p align="center">
 <img src="https://d2slcw3kip6qmk.cloudfront.net/marketing/pages/chart/what-is-a-deployment-diagram-in-UML/deployment_diagram_real_estate-700x573.png" alt="Deployment diagram example"/></p>

-The example shows three different nodes represented by rectangles, the `Bank Server`, `Real Estate Server` and `Individual Machine`.
+The example shows three different nodes represented by rectangles, the `Bank Server`, the `Real Estate Server` and the `Individual Machine`.
 The `Bank Server` has a component named `Mortgage Application` which has a dependency represented by a dashed line to the `Customer DB` artefact.
-The node `Individual Machine` has an association with the `Bank Server` node, which indicates a communication channel vi TCP/IP with the `Bank Server`.
+The node `Individual Machine` has an association with the `Bank Server` node, which indicates a communication channel via TCP/IP with the `Bank Server`.
 The `Individual Machine` node has also a dependency to the interface of the `Mortage Application` of the `Bank Server` node, shown in green.
 The full example can be found [here](https://www.lucidchart.com/pages/uml-deployment-diagram#top-info).

 Package diagram<br>
 A package is an organized group of elements.
 A package may contain structural things like classes, components, and other packages in it.